SwissalpS/minetest_drawers/doc/contribute.md

 * [ ] does it go through a hard coded list sorted by priority of which items it should compact and how much to leave uncompacted or do we need to offer players options.
+* [ ] make it only available to worlds that don't have pipeworks mod or make this a server setting

 Translation
 -------------